wizapp/gulp-mobile-icons/README.md

 ## Explanation

-This [blog post](https://medium.com/collaborne-engineering/take-out-the-pain-of-building-app-icons-249ee03398a4#.l6s7smjmu) explain the implementation details of this plugin in detail.
+This [blog post](https://medium.com/collaborne-engineering/take-out-the-pain-of-building-app-icons-249ee03398a4#.l6s7smjmu) explain the implementation details of this plugin.

 Sample icon made by [Freepik](http://www.freepik.com) from [www.flaticon.com](http://www.flaticon.com) is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/)